kign/c4wa/etc/doc/language.md

 Function declarations (unlike definitions) can't have parameter names, only types.

+## Compiling multiple source files

+If you specify more than one source files, compiler will yield one "bundle" WAT file.
+Functions called from a file they aren't defined in must be declared `extern`; more on this below.
+You can't currently have a global variables shared between multiple files in a way which would be consistent with C compiler, so better don't try.

 ## Import and export

 Syntax of C doesn't exactly match Web Assembly concepts of "imported" and "exported" symbols (global variables, functions